lorenzo-stacchio/Deep-Armocromia/README.md

 # Announcements
 <!--* 2024-07 The paper is accepted at ECCV 2024 [Fashion AI Workshop](https://sites.google.com/view/fashionai2024).-->

-# Download the Data
+# Dataset Download
 Deep Armocromia dataset is available in [Deep Armocromia Google Drive Folder](https://drive.google.com/drive/folders/1QuFJqNxhbLVME5UyUjDGYHQ1ntAqgniT?usp=sharing).
 You need fill in the [form](https://forms.gle/icac2opCYqF79RyE9) to get password for unzipping files.
 Please refer to Data Description below for detailed information about dataset.

-# Data Organization
+# Dataset Organization
 Each image has a unique entry into the corresponding ```annotations.csv``` file which provides the following annotations:

 ### `class`